 In other instances, the supplement further allows for the inclusion of additional or associated content; i.e., material that typically falls outside of standard presentation formats or their publication conventions and that serves to provide context and further relevant explanations or background.
 These materials may include clarifying notes, data, software and its accompanying notation, workflows, failed experiments or negative results, and additional multimedia content.

-Additionally, supplementary material potentially plays a growing role in the verification and reproduction process of published results.
-The veracity of science depends crucially on the availability and usability of the underlying raw data, and a sharing of documented computational steps that lead from the raw data through to the finished published output.

 Given the massive scale of many current scientific efforts, the ability to reproduce and verify research results requires access to content not typically found in a journal article.
 This information could be contained in the supplemental materials, and could include supporting data and information relating to workflow and computational efforts.
 In particular, workflow and computational details frequently represent scientific decision making and assumptions that, if they were open to scrutiny, could improve the scientific process and allow follow-on researchers to better extend the results of the originally published research.